huangsam/githooks/README.md

 These Git hooks utilize a mix of Python and Shell.
 Python offers a clean approach to procedural programming while Shell offers excellent text processing and file management utilities.

 Many of the Git hooks execute the same verification tasks.
-As such, common functionality is centralized into `check-msg` and `verify` for maximum code reusability and hook maintainability.
+As such, common functionality is centralized into `check-msg` and `commons` for maximum code reusability and hook maintainability.

 ## Installation